Grim-/OutwardSuperSimpleExample/README.md

 __Everything you *see* inside Outward while playing is a GameObject, that tree?
 GameObject.
 Player?
 GameObject.
 Particle Effect System?
 GAMEOBJECT. __
 So it is important to understand how these things work.

-A GameObject by itself is nothing (quite literally nothing but a positon in the World represented by the Transform component) by adding Mesh Renderers, Particle Systems, Trail Effects, all these things are what's called a component, a component is still a c# class but it extends from the MonoBehaviour class, this is a class *ALL* GameObjects in the scene have.
+A GameObject by itself is nothing (quite literally nothing but a positon in the World represented by the Transform component) by adding Mesh Renderers, Particle Systems, Trail Effects, all these things are what's called a component, a component is still a c# class but it extends from the MonoBehaviour class, this is a class *ALL* GameObjects(and their constituent components) in the scene have.

 It's the components on the GameObject that make it unique.
 (This is called Composition in programming jargon - an object is defined by the things that make it up)